lsaffre/timtools/docs/index.rst

 timtools -- A suite of command-line tools for TIM
 =================================================

-Welcome to the timtools documetation.
+Welcome to the timtools documentation.

 .. py2rst::